 Find out what each of the three big bureaus is reporting about you by ordering a free credit report.

-3. If your credit report error involves identity theft (you see credit card accounts you didn’t open or loans you didn’t take out), call each of the three credit reporting bureaus and ask them to put a fraud alert on your file.
-Then, fill out a Federal Trade Commission identity theft report and call the police to report the theft.
+If you see credit card accounts you didn’t open or loans you didn’t take out, call one the three credit reporting bureaus -- Equifax, Experian, or TransUnion-- and ask them to put a fraud alert on your file.
+They will contact the other two bureaus to have alerts placed on those accounts.
+Fill out a Federal Trade Commission identity theft report and call the police to report the theft.
 The FTC and police reports help prove you had your identity stolen.

 - A finance company, like a credit card issuer or mortgage lender: Call and ask what their procedures are for correcting errors.